sagemath/trac_to_gh/Issue 7428.md

 # Issue 7428: worksheets listed on published list only after they are republished, but not after initial publication

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7428

 Original creator: jason